 Chinese food in Perth is as diverse as it is delicious.
 We’ve come a long way from thinking honey soy baked chicken from the local foodcourt was all Chinese cuisine has to offer—we are lucky to be able to enjoy authentic, multi-regional Chinese food pretty much any time of day.
 And it’s not just limited to Northbridge either.
 Some of the best Chinese eats are found in unassuming places, all over our delightful city.

 Whether it’s dumplings you’re craving or you need a place for Sunday dim sum, we’ve no shortage of options in either department.
 Explore Chinese cuisine by ticking your way down this list—from Cantonese BBQ meat, to spicy Szechuan hot pot, to hand-stretched belt noodles and Chinese hamburgers all the way to fine Chinese degustations.
-Seriously guys, get your stretchy pants out, here are the best Chinese restaurants in Perth!
+Here are the best Chinese restaurants in Perth.

 Authentic Bites Dumpling House